The myth about the "Celtic god of the dead."

 Another Celtic "God": Muck Olla

-"Muck Olla" surfaces in some conservative Christian sources as an alleged "early
+"Muck Olla" has surfaced in some conservative Christian sources as an alleged "early

 familiar as to refer to a God by his first name) is in reality a type of mythical